About REGENEXX SD PROCEDURES

 - Patient with any current infection

 - Patients with multiple medical issues may not be good candidates (low testosterone, low vitamin D, hypothyroidism, diabetes, smoker).
-This a partial list; there are other conditions that may limit your stem cell candidacy.
+This a partial list, and there are other conditions that may limit your candidacy for treatment.

 Can I fly/drive home that day?